 Whether it be saving labels or keeping a journal, the first part of ascertaining what you like is actually remembering what you smoked in the first place.

-2) Connect Dots
+2) Do Some Online Sleuthing to Connect Dots

 Use websites like Seedfinder.eu to look up your strain’s lineage.
-Trust me; it’s a fascinating experience, and over time you’ll start seeing popular strain names pop up again and again, and when you see this, you’ve found a thread to tug on.
+Trust me; it’s a fascinating experience, and over time, you’ll start seeing popular strain names pop up again and again, and when you see this, you’ve found a thread to tug on.

-If you know a specific strain that is used at some point in history to birth a strain you like, you can search for other offspring of this ancestor to try because they all will have a common tie but also incorporate new and exciting expressions, expanding the options available to you.
+If you know a specific strain that is used at some point in history to birth a strain you like, you can search for other offspring of this ancestor to try because they all will have a commonality, but also incorporate new and exciting expressions, expanding the options available to you.

-So asking your budtender what is hot and/or what is new and popular is a great way to discover new and exciting strains, which are sometimes referred to as “hype strains,” which I think is just a hipster way of rejecting genetic populism which is not a negative in the slightest in my opinion.
+So asking your budtender what is hot and/or what is new and popular is a great way to discover new and exciting strains, which are sometimes referred to as “hype strains,” which I think is just a hipster way of rejecting genetic populism, which is not a negative in the slightest in my opinion.

-4) Follow Proven Breeders
+4) Follow Proven & Favorite Breeders

 Got a strain you really like?
 Do some research and find out which breeder or seed company birthed that bad boy.
 If a cultivation geek created a strain that you love, the chances of you having similar tastes to him/her are high (no pun intended), and thus it makes sense to keep tabs on them to see what they’re dropping fresh.

-5) Embrace Recommendations
+5) Embrace Friendly Recommendations

-6) Keep Exploring
+6) Keep Exploring!

 Strains Are Always Highly Subjective